yeissonpinilla/watchagent-challenge/README.md

 ### Historical context (monthly baselines)

-On first run, ~90 days of archive data (`HISTORICAL_DATA_DAYS`) is ingested per city.
+On first run, ~500 days of archive data (`HISTORICAL_DATA_DAYS`) is ingested per city.
 Monthly baselines store mean, std, min, max, and p5/p95 for temperature and wind.
 Live polling never hits the archive API.
+The idea with these 500 days of historic data is to detect when a city breaks historical records on temperature (both minimum and maximum).

 | Event type | Rule | Trigger |
 |------------|------|---------|